Version 2.1, applicable as of January 1st, 2020

 However, the Service Provider will not be liable under any circumstances for violations of the obligations mentioned above by this hosting service provider.
 This hosting service provider will remain liable for such violations.

-If the data transmitted by the Client includes personal data, the Client guarantees the Service Provider that it has complied with all of the obligations incumbent on it, particularly in terms of Law No. 78-17 of January 6, 1978.
+If the data transmitted by the Client includes personal data, the Client guarantees the Service Provider that it has complied with all of the obligations incumbent on it, particularly in terms of Law No. 78-17 of January 6, 1978 and the General Data Protection Regulation (EU) 2016/679.
 Therefore, the Client guarantees the Service Provider against all recourse, complaints or claims associated with the hosting or the use of these data.

 ARTICLE 5 – LICENSE AND INTELLECTUAL PROPERTY

-The Service Provider grants the Client a personal, non-exclusive, non-transferrable right to use the Services for the entire term of the Contract.
+The Service Provider grants the Client a personal, non-exclusive, non-transferable right to use the Services for the entire term of the Contract.

 This Contract does not confer any proprietary right on the Services.
 Temporary provision of the Services cannot be construed as the assignment of any intellectual property right to the Client.

 The Client agrees to use the Application only according to its needs.
 This license is granted for the single and sole purpose of allowing the Client to use the Services in accordance with their intended purpose to the exclusion of any other aim.

 The Client may not under any circumstances make the Services available to a third party, and is strictly prohibited from any other use, particularly, but not limited to any adaptation, modification, translation, arrangement, distribution or decompilation.

 The Client is also prohibited from reproducing any component of the Application or any documentation concerning it, by any means, in any form and on any medium.

 6.1 Use of the Application